17ALERT: Mid-Range Equipment Initiative

 The capital equipment budget for this call is approximately £10 million.

-Applications for mid-range equipment costing over the current OJEU threshold (currently £115k net of VAT and import duty, £138k inc VAT) must enhance the capability of the UK research base in areas of science in our remit.
+Applications for mid-range equipment costing over £200,000 including VAT must enhance the capability of the UK research base in areas of science in our remit.
 Applications will typically be from groups of researchers in one or more eligible institutions, for instrumentation to be deployed on a multi-project/multi-use basis.

 This is a capital funding call; awards will only fund the purchase of equipment and limited installation costs.
 No resource or other associated costs may be requested, and funding for the costs of research using the equipment should be found through other project funding.
 Consequently, in order to ensure sustainable equipment usage, applicants need to demonstrate their potential for obtaining continued support, for example via a track record of successful competitive grant funding, or through host institution commitments.